 Constance Ffrench MBACP,BA (Hons) ,Dip, PGCE.

-A registered bacp integrative counsellor, using effective approaches from different schools of therapies in allowing clients to actively shed light on their personal issues within sessions.
+I am a registered bacp integrative counsellor, using effective approaches from different schools of therapies in allowing clients to actively shed light on issues within sessions for in-depth understanding.

-Ffrenchlistens work with clients with a wide range of issues including Bereavement, Domestic Violence, Childhood Sexual Abuse, Lack of Confidence and Self-Esteem, Depression/Anxieties and overall Well-being.
+I work with clients with a wide range of issues including Bereavement, Domestic Violence, Childhood Sexual Abuse, Lack in Confidence and Self-Esteem, Depression/Anxieties and overall Well-being.

 The loss of a loved one; is one, if not the most unimaginable experiences that we go through in life.
 This experience and the depth in which it impacts a person may also be determined by how close of a relationship you had.
-The process of grieving will be different for everyone even if, as a family you have lost a mother, father or sibling.
+The process of grieving will be different for everyone, even if they are from the same household.
 This is because everyone has a different way of coping with situations.
 Some people may feel that it is wrong for them to carry on with life when a loved one has died and the only way to still feel connected with the loved one is to be in constant pain; as a way showing that they care, because to feel differently to this will be a betrayal to what relationship they had with their loved one.
+Whereas, others are able to cope reasonably better with the death of a loved one.

 - Confidence and Self-Esteem